-Portions of Windsor Castle and its former plantation are now part of a 208-acre public park overlooking the Pagan River in the town of Smithfield.
+The former Arthur Smith plantation is now part of a 208-acre public park overlooking the Pagan River in the town of Smithfield.

 Originally, this area was occupied by the Warraskoyack Indians.
 On September 10, 1637, Arthur Smith I patented 1,450 acres of land in Isle of Wight County, formerly known as Warraskoyack Shire.
 The property was described as “a neck of land running S.E. along a creek behind Pagan Shore.”

 Based on archaeological evidence and the style of brickwork, it is believed that the current house was begun by 1725.
 Archaeological evidence also suggests that slave quarters were located in the area between Cypress Creek and the house because colonoware, pottery made by Native Americans and used by enslaved people, was found in that general location.
 Other artifacts found on site include prehistoric lithic flakes, handwrought iron nails, animal bones, 18th century stemware fragments and ceramics.